-Joint Program (JP) students admitted to the program with full funding (i.e., stipend, health insurance for a single person, and tuition).
-JP students, who remain in good academic standing, are provided financial support, consisting of tuition and a stipend (currently averaging $41,856 per year) during five years of full-time study.
+Joint Program (JP) students are admitted to the program with full funding (i.e., stipend, health insurance for a single person, and tuition).
+JP students, who remain in good academic standing, are provided financial support, consisting of tuition and a stipend ($45,480 for academic year 2023) during five years of full-time study.
 The stipend rate is set by MIT each year.
 This support may come from a Graduate Research Assistantship that is an integral part of a research project, or it may come from a variety of fellowships to which applicants may apply before coming to the JP.
 Some students are supported by external competitive fellowships, which help the program stretch its limited financial resources and admit more students than we might be able to do without these additional resources.
 If a student does not have an external fellowship then the program will provide financial assistance usually in the form of a graduate research assistantship or internal fellowship, or a combination of the two.

 As such, we do encourage applicants to pursue whatever options are available in their particular case for outside financial support (e.g., fellowships from organizations that sponsor graduate studies at a US-based university) since, as noted above, when a student brings in outside support, we are able to stretch our limited financial resources and admit more students than we might be able to do without these additional resources.

 For information on fellowships for internationals, please visit the MIT Office of Graduate Education website.

 We urge applicants to apply for these funds, if they are available, at the same time that the application to graduate school is submitted, so that we are made aware of the possibility of these funds in each applicant's case.

 Applying for outside funding is not a requirement for admission, i.e., if there are no sources of funds in your particular case, you may leave this area blank.

 Length of support